 Cape Elizabeth School Department is responsible for Child Find for resident students attending private or public schools through public tuition payments or public contract and shall meet this duty either through appropriate arrangements with the receiving unit or school or through direct child find services by unit personnel or contracted personnel.

-The Cape Elizabeth School Department’s child find responsibility shall be accomplished through a district-wide process which, while not a definitive or final judgment of a student’s capabilities or disability, is a possible indicator of special education needs.
+The school unit’s Child Find responsibility shall be accomplished through a unit-wide process which, while not a definitive or final judgment of a student’s capabilities or disability, is a possible indicator of special education needs.
 Final identification of students with disabilities and programming for such students occurs only after an appropriate evaluation and a determination by the IEP Team.

-This child find process shall include obtaining data on each child through multiple measures, direct assessment, and parent information regarding the child’s academic and functional performance, gross and fine motor skills, receptive and expressive language skills, vision, hearing and cognitive skills.
-The Cape Elizabeth School Department may schedule child find activities during its annual kindergarten enrollment to assist in planning for necessary special education and related service at the start of the school year.
-If screening occurs in the spring prior to school entry, The Cape Elizabeth School Department will refer the child to the regional CDS site within 10 school days.
+This Child Find process shall include obtaining data on each child through multiple measures, direct assessment, and parent information regarding the child’s academic and functional performance, gross and fine motor skills, receptive and expressive language skills, vision, hearing and cognitive skills.
+Cape Elizabeth School Department may schedule Child Find activities during its annual kindergarten enrollment to assist in planning for necessary special education and related services at the start of the school year.
+If screening occurs in the spring prior to school entry, Cape Elizabeth School Department will refer the child to the regional CDS site within 10 school days.

 If the Child Find process indicates that a student may require special education and supportive services in order to benefit from regular education, the student shall be referred to the IEP Team to determine the student’s eligibility for special education services.

 School staff, parents, or agency representatives or other individuals with knowledge of the child may refer children to the IEP team if they believe that the student, because of a disability, may be in need of special education and supportive services in order to benefit from regular education.
 Such a referral should follow the school unit’s pre-referral and referral policy.